Replacement of 30/60-day Rule:

 The 90-day rule is applied to all the individuals who entered the U.S. with a single intention or temporary stay.
 It doesn’t affect the individual who traveled to the U.S. with double intentions to stay permanently.

-If the ‘single intent visa holder’ involved in the following actions are sufficient to trigger the application of the 90-day rule.
-In that case, that could be judged as the misrepresentation of their original intentions at the time of entering the United States.
+If the ‘single intent visa holder’ involved in the following actions (sufficient to trigger the application of the 90-day rule), he/she could be judged as the misrepresentation of their original intentions at the time of entering the United States;

 - Seeking unauthorized employment.